vegetabill/dotfiles/README.md

 - [tmuxinator](https://github.com/tmuxinator/tmuxinator) - `gem install tmuxinator` (if your system ruby is from rbenv)
 - [manually install nvm](https://github.com/nvm-sh/nvm#install--update-script) - using homebrew install + tmux gave me [prefix errors](https://github.com/nvm-sh/nvm#macos-troubleshooting)
 - Install [Input](https://input.fontbureau.com/info/) font for IDE/editor

+### Productivity - GUI Apps
+- 🗓 MeetingBar (App Store) - see your next meeting and join with one click
+- 👓 [Spectacle](https://www.spectacleapp.com/) for window management shortcuts
+- 💊 Amphetamine (App Store) - Note: should NOT be used to avoid screen timeout.
+That would be insecure!

 ### Bonus Extras 🎁